Null-Err0r/Advanced-Mic-Camera-Monitor/README.md

 Features

 Device Monitoring: Tracks access to video (/dev/video*) and audio (/dev/snd/pcm*) devices.
-Anomaly Detection: Uses an LSTM model to identify unusual process behavior based on CPU, memory usage, and access frequency.
+Anomaly Detection with Persistence: Uses an LSTM model to identify unusual process behavior.
+The model saves to disk and learns your system's access patterns over time.
-Network Monitoring: Detects suspicious network activity on specified ports using Scapy.
+Network Monitoring: Detects suspicious network activity on specified ports using Scapy dynamically across all active interfaces.
-User Interface: Provides a Tkinter-based popup for access requests and a system tray icon (PyQt6) for viewing logs and process history.
+User Interface: Entirely unified using PyQt6 for popups, access requests, logs, and system tray icon to ensure robust, thread-safe performance.
 Logging: Stores access logs in JSON format and maintains a SQLite database for persistent permissions.
 Process Management: Allows users to allow, deny, or permanently allow access, with the option to terminate unauthorized processes.